caberger/jerseyguice/README.md

 The solution should work on any application server.

-For details how to install the development environment and for the design principles behind it see my [blog](http://www.aberger.at/en/blog/implementation/java/2016/11/12/jersey-guice.html).
+For details and the design principles behind it see my [blog](http://www.aberger.at/en/blog/implementation/java/2016/11/12/jersey-guice.html).